Home

 7:00 am - 9:00 am

-The Museum provides excellent habitat for many migratory bird species.
-Join Museum staff and volunteers to explore the grounds looking for birds.
-Learn about the species that live in our area and the Museum’s efforts to make our buildings more bird friendly!
+The Museum provides an excellent habitat for migratory bird species.
+Celebrate World Migratory Bird Day by joining Museum staff and volunteers to explore the Museum grounds looking for warblers, raptors and other birds.
 Coffee and light breakfast items provided.
-7:00 am — 9:00 am $15, (more…)
+Space is limited.
+7:00 am – 9:00 am $25, Members receive 20% discount (more…)

 Changing